boyan1001/2048/README.md

 ```
 If you finish the steps below successfully.
 You can execute the program in your terminal now.

-The program can execute successfully on **Window, MacOs ans Linux**.
+The program can execute successfully on **Window, MacOs and Linux**.

 Usage
 ---